José Gayà: Club career

 In May 2018, Gayà agreed to a further extension until 2023 with his release clause increasing to €100 million.
 That October, having been part of the side that kept a clean sheet against Manchester United in the group stage of the UEFA Champions League, ESPN FC put him into their Champions League Best XI.
-He finished the season with his first honour, assisting Kevin Gameiro's opener in a 2–1 defeat of FC Barcelona in the 2019 Copa del Rey final.
+He finished the season with his first honour, assisting Kevin Gameiro's opener in a 2–1 defeat of Barcelona in the 2019 Copa del Rey final.

 In March 2020, Gayà and teammates Ezequiel Garay and Eliaquim Mangala tested positive for COVID-19 virus during the coronavirus pandemic in Spain.
 That August, due to the economic effects of the pandemic, the entire squad was put up for sale except him.
-Having previously filled in as captain in the absence of Dani Parejo, he took the role permanently as the midfielder was shipped to Villarreal CF.
+Having previously filled in as captain in the absence of Dani Parejo, he took the role permanently as the midfielder was shipped to Villarreal.

 Gayà skippered Valencia in the 2022 Copa del Rey final, in which he scored in the penalty shootout that the team lost to Real Betis.
-He was suspended for the first four matches of the following league season for criticising the referee's decisions in a game against CA Osasuna; his appeal was rejected at the Court of Arbitration for Sport.
+He was suspended for the first four matches of the following league season for criticising the referee's decisions in a game against Osasuna; his appeal was rejected at the Court of Arbitration for Sport.
 On 19 October that year, he extended his contract to last until 2027.

+On 14 March 2026, Gayà made his 400th appearance for the club in a 1–0 away defeat against Real Oviedo, becoming the seventh player in its history to reach this milestone.